arkaguha/Code-For-Tomorrow---Nodejs/README.md

 Task: Create an API for Signup, Login, Forgot Password using the reset password link on the email.

 - Create an API for signup with fields: 👍

-    * First Name
+  - First Name
-    * Last Name
+  - Last Name
-    * Email
+  - Email
-    * Password
+  - Password

 - Create an API for JWT token based login. 👍
 - Create an API to get user details from the server.👍
-- Document all the API on postman.
+- Document all the API on postman.👍
 - Passwords on DB should not be in the plain text format.👍
 - Users are able to sign up using unique email only. 👍
 - Users are able to login & get JWT tokens as a success response.👍

 - Create an API & Secure flow to forget a password.
 - Users are able to forget their password via reset password link on email.